mjbella/RGBlinky_ESP8266/README.md

 Description
 ===========
-The goal of this ardunio project is to time sync an arbitrary number of nodes with ws2812 RGB LEDs.
+The goal of this Arduino project is to time sync an arbitrary number of nodes with ws2812 RGB LEDs.
 We are using this breakout board [HiLetgo-NodeMCU](http://amazon.com/HiLetgo-Version-NodeMCU-Internet-Development/dp/B010O1G1ES/ref=sr_1_3?s=electronics&ie=UTF8&qid=1500244397&sr=1-3&keywords=nodemcu)